NancyHu3245/WF-SLAM/README.md

 Configure the following four .json files in json-config in vscode, change the relevant file path according to your file path, and then press F5 to run.

 ## TUM Dataset
-A demonstration of the system can be found here -> https://www.youtube.com/watch?v=O3tz_ftHV48

 Download a sequence from http://vision.in.tum.de/data/datasets/rgbd-dataset/download and uncompress it.